Portland, North Dakota

 Portland is a city in Traill County, North Dakota, United States.
 The population was 578 at the 2020 census.

-Portland is the smaller neighbor of nearby Mayville.
+Portland is the smaller neighbor city of nearby Mayville, when grouped together it's offten called "May-Port.

 History

 The first settlement at Portland was made in 1871.
 Portland was laid out and platted in 1881 when the railroad was extended to that point.
 A post office has been in operation at Portland since 1882.